turingschool-examples/backend_mod_1_prework/day_6/questions.md

 end

-gyalbu = TheDog.new ("Gyalbu")
+gyalbu = TheDog.new("Gyalbu")
-puts gyalbu.speak
+gyalbu.speak
-puts gyalbu.play
+gyalbu.play
-puts gyalbu.get_name
+gyalbu.get_name

 1. How do you create an instance of a class?
 Aizar = Student.new